gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/_index.md

 SPI (_Serial Peripheral Interface_) is a **communication protocol commonly used to talk between microcontrollers/FPGAs and peripheral ICs on circuit boards**.
 The SPI protocol was initially developed by Motorola.
 It is **full-duplex** (data can be sent in both directions at once), and is ideally suited to sending medium-speed data streams (typical rates up to 10-24Mbps[^bib-totalphase-single-dual-quad-spi]) between devices on the same PCB.
 It is a **de-facto standard**, which means there is no governing body that defines and regulates the protocol.
 This means there a quite a number of protocol variants.

-{{% img src="spi-basic-master-slave-diagram.png" width="600px" caption="The basic connections needed between an SPI master and a single SPI slave." %}}
+{{% figure src="spi-basic-master-slave-diagram.png" width="600px" caption="The basic connections needed between an SPI master and a single SPI slave." %}}

 ## Advantages